PHASMA EX MACHINA (2010) | Ghost from the Machine

 This was the official website for the release of the 2010 sci-fi horror film Phasma Ex Machina, also called Ghost from the Machine.
 Phasma Ex Machina is a testament to what can be accomplished with a great idea, smart production priorities, and talented individuals all working toward one common goal.

-The content below if from archived pages related to the movie not the site's blog and other outside sources.
+The content below is from archived pages related to the movie and other outside sources.

 Pronounced Phasma Eks Mah-kuh-nuh, it's latin for "Ghost from the Machine."